drewmarin/AWSSCD02/infrastructure.md

 - changing the associated dhcp option set is immediate but existing clients won't get new settings until they need a new lease

 ### VPC router

+- Virtual router within a vpc.
+HA and in all AZs.
+- Routes traffic from external into VPC and from VPC to outside
+- uses the +1 address in the subnet and every subnet has this access provisioned
+- every vpc router has a main route table, custom route tables can be associated to remove the basic main
+- can only have one route table associated at a time
+- edge association : route table with an edge gateway
+- just a list of routes
+- if multiple routes match a prefix is used as the priority and the higher the value the higher priority
+- local routes always take priority even with a lower priority